 The Associate of Applied Science Degree is awarded to students who have successfully completed an intensive, comprehensive two-year program that blends general and specialized career education.
-In addition to overall associate degree requirements, each candidate for the Associate of Applied Science Degree must complete requirements of the specific degree career programs and a minimum of general education credit hours.
+In addition to overall associate degree requirements, each candidate for the Associate of Applied Science Degree must complete requirements of the specific degree career programs and a minimum of general education credit hours with a 2.5 GPA.